RySE-AI/MultiLabelClassification/README.md

 first.
 So that's why the load_model() step at beginning will take some time.
 Look at the streamlit docs for further [explanations](https://docs.streamlit.io/knowledge-base/tutorials/deploy/docker) about the deployment with docker.

+*Attention 2:* I build the container for arm64 archs.
+It works on a amd64 but it's really slow!
+I'll try to look up how to setup a multi plattform container!

 # Information

 Feel free to ask me if you have any questions to my projects or if you have